Vermilion Cliffs: Geology

 The Vermilion Cliffs are composed of the resistant red sandstone beds of the Lower Jurassic Moenave and Kayenta Formations.
 They are made up of deposited silt and desert dunes, cemented by infiltrated carbonates and intensely colored by red iron oxide and other minerals, particularly bluish manganese.
 They are in the physiographic High Plateaus Section and Canyon Lands Section of the Colorado Plateau Province.

 History

-The Vermillion Cliffs were on an important route from Utah to Arizona used by settlers during the 19th Century.
+The Vermilion Cliffs were on an important route from Utah to Arizona used by settlers during the 19th Century.
 The area was explored by the Mormon pioneer and missionary Jacob Hamblin, who started a ranch at the base of the cliffs in House Rock Valley.
 Present day U.S. Highway 89A basically follows the old wagon route past the cliffs through House Rock Valley and up the Kaibab Plateau to Jacob Lake.

 Famous locations in the cliff area include Lee's Ferry, Glen Canyon and the Glen Canyon National Recreation Area, The Wave, Coyote Buttes, and others.